 All articles of clothing must be a solid color and may not contain any insignias, logos, slogans, stripes, writing, printing, screening, or embroidering.
 The Uniform Dress Code Policy will be in effect during the school day, Monday through Thursday, while students are on campus or while at any school-related or after-school activity.
-On Fridays students may wear everyday clothing including
+On Fridays, students may wear everyday clothing, including Bolton wear and jeans; however, dress must comply with the WS/FC Schools dress code.

 The uniform dress code is not required for evening events such at PTA meetings, Open House, and dances.
 Uniforms will not be required for Picture Days.